vbaconnet-ledger/developer-portal/_docs/NA/u_low_level_display_management.md

 ## Introduction

 <!--  -->
-{% include alert.html style="warning" text="<b>Warning</b><br>This article only concerns about 1% of users who wish to get a deeper understanding / design more advanced flows.
+{% include alert.html style="warning" text="This article only concerns about 1% of users who wish to get a deeper understanding / design more advanced flows.
 Feel free to skip it!." %}
 <!--  -->

 ## BAGLs and BOLOSS